cliphy/cliphy.github.io/_posts/2023-01-25-DISTWEBSITE.markdown

 Our role in the project is to provide climate information and our main tool within the project is the regional climate model ICON-CLM in km-scale resolution.
 The Fig. shows, as an example, the ICON-CLM simulated T2m (°C) for the very hot summer day 26 June 2019.
+(MK,BA)

 ![fig](./T2m20190626.png)